 Trevor S. Norwitz

-Trevor Norwitz is a partner in the Corporate Department at Wachtell, Lipton, Rosen & Katz where he focuses primarily on mergers and acquisitions, corporate governance and securities law matters.
-He has advised a range of public and private entities in a variety of industries in connection with mergers, acquisitions, divestitures, hostile takeover bids and defenses, proxy contests, joint ventures, financing transactions and corporate governance matters.
+Trevor Norwitz is Of Counsel at Wachtell, Lipton, Rosen & Katz.
+During his 30 years at the Firm (25 as a partner) his practice focused primarily on mergers and acquisitions, corporate governance and securities law matters.
+He advised public and private entities in a wide variety of industries in connection with mergers, acquisitions, divestitures, hostile takeover bids and defenses, proxy contests, joint ventures, financing transactions and corporate governance matters.

-Selected recent representations by Mr. Norwitz include: S&P Global in its $44 billion merger with IHS Markit, for which he was named a Dealmaker of the Year by American Lawyer magazine (and previously in the separation of McGraw Hill Education, its joint venture with CME Group to form S&P/Dow Jones Indices, and several acquisitions); AerojetRocketdyne in its sale to L3Harris; Whole Foods in its sale to Amazon.com and its response to shareholder activism; Medivation in its sale to Pfizer; Dollar Tree in its contested acquisition of Family Dollar Stores; eBay in connection with a proxy contest by Carl Icahn, and its spinoff of PayPal, Inc.; Creative Artists Agency LLP in connection with its restructuring and sale of a controlling interest to TPG Group; and numerous transactions for AT&T, Ventas, Novartis and Danaher Corporation.
+Selected representations by Mr. Norwitz have included: S&P Global in its $44 billion merger with IHS Markit, for which he was named a Dealmaker of the Year by American Lawyer magazine (and previously in its separation and sale of McGraw Hill Education, its joint venture with CME Group to form S&P/Dow Jones Indices, and several acquisitions); Whole Foods in its sale to Amazon.com and its response to shareholder activism; Dollar Tree in its contested acquisition of Family Dollar Stores and responses to shareholder activism; eBay in connection with a proxy contest by Carl Icahn, and its spinoff of PayPal, Inc.; AerojetRocketdyne in its sale to L3Harris; and numerous transactions for, among other clients, AT&T, Ventas, Novartis, Danaher Corporation, and Creative Artists Agency.

-Born in Cape Town, South Africa, Mr. Norwitz received his Bachelor of Business Science with first class honors from the University of Cape Town in 1986.
-On a Rhodes Scholarship to Oxford University, he read law at Keble College, graduating with first class honors in 1989, and then completed an LL.M. at Columbia University in 1990.
-He joined the firm in 1994 and was named partner in 1998.
+Born in Cape Town, South Africa, Mr. Norwitz received his Bachelor of Business Science (Law) with first class honors from the University of Cape Town.
+On a Rhodes Scholarship to Oxford University, he read law at Keble College, graduating with first class honors before proceeding to take LLM degree at Columbia University.

 Select Publications